-Cholesterol is a type of solid waxy fat, in the zoosterol grouping, with a complex carbon ring structure that is produced by animals and humans in the liver and only found in animal foods.
+Cholesterol is a nutrient that is a type of solid waxy fat, in the zoosterol grouping, with a complex carbon ring structure that is produced by animals and humans in the liver and only found in animal foods.

 Cholesterol is part of cell walls, brain tissue, the myelin sheath covering nerves, a component of bile acid, and used by the body to manufacture vitamin D and steroid hormones.